Thrombolysis for acute arterial occlusion

 Año 2010

-INTRODUCTION: Acute leg ischemia is one of the most challenging and dangerous conditions in vascular surgical practice and carries a high risk of amputation and death when left untreated.
+Introduction: Acute leg ischemia is one of the most challenging and dangerous conditions in vascular surgical practice and carries a high risk of amputation and death when left untreated.
 This article provides an overview of the currently held opinions on the role of catheter-based thrombolytic therapy in patients with acute leg ischemia.
-METHODS: A systematic review of literature from 1980 to 2009 was performed.
+Methods: A systematic review of literature from 1980 to 2009 was performed.
 The literature analyzed included randomized trials, large single-center case series, and review articles.
-RESULTS: Three large randomized trials and 14 review articles were identified.
+Results: Three large randomized trials and 14 review articles were identified.
 Pharmacologic aspects and the results of thrombolytic therapy, as well as indications, contraindications, and complications are described.
-CONCLUSIONS: Catheter-directed thrombolysis can be considered a complementary and not a competing technology with surgical or percutaneous revascularization, with an acceptably low complication rate.
+Conclusions: Catheter-directed thrombolysis can be considered a complementary and not a competing technology with surgical or percutaneous revascularization, with an acceptably low complication rate. © 2010 Society for Vascular Surgery.

 Epistemonikos ID: c47abefd9e1c204446f4aa8105ab625fcb57c10e